How to Fix Lint screen sensor dirty on LG DLGX5501V (Gas)

 Step 1

-Pull the lint screen out of its slot and clean it thoroughly under running water using a soft brush, then allow it to dry completely before reinstalling.
-A clogged lint screen restricts airflow through the drum, which simultaneously starves the moisture sensor of accurate readings and creates a fire hazard by trapping heat.
-Pro tip: hold the screen up to a light after cleaning — if light doesn’t pass evenly through the mesh, repeat the scrubbing.
+Start by pulling the lint screen out of its slot and cleaning it thoroughly under running water using a soft brush.
+Allow it to dry completely before reinstalling.
+A clogged lint screen restricts airflow through the drum, which affects the moisture sensor’s readings and creates a fire hazard by trapping heat.
+Pro tip: hold the screen up to a light after cleaning — if light doesn’t pass evenly through the mesh, it might need another scrub.

 Step 2

-With the lint screen removed, shine a flashlight into the housing slot and locate the two narrow metal sensor bars mounted on the front bulkhead at the lint screen opening.
-These bars complete a low-voltage circuit through damp fabric; when they are coated with residue, the dryer ‘reads’ clothes as dry before they actually are, causing the cycle to end too early.
-Identifying their exact position now makes the next cleaning step faster and more precise.
+With the lint screen removed, shine a flashlight into the housing slot to locate the two narrow metal sensor bars mounted on the front bulkhead at the lint screen opening.
+These bars complete a low-voltage circuit through damp fabric; when they’re coated with residue, the dryer misreads the moisture level, causing the cycle to end prematurely.
+Knowing their exact position now helps speed up the next cleaning step.

 Step 3

-Using 0000-grade steel wool — the finest available, which won’t scratch the metal — scrub both sensor bars firmly to remove the waxy film left by dryer sheets and the mineral scale left by hard water.
-This residue is the most common cause of sensor dry failure on this model and is invisible under normal lighting, so scrub even bars that look clean.
-Safety note: unplug the dryer or shut off the gas and disconnect power at the breaker before touching any internal components.
+Using 0000-grade steel wool — the finest available that won’t scratch the metal — scrub both sensor bars firmly to remove the waxy film left by dryer sheets and mineral scale from hard water.
+This residue is the most common cause of sensor dry failure on this model and is often invisible under normal lighting, so scrub even bars that look clean.
+Remember to unplug the dryer or shut off the gas and disconnect power at the breaker before touching any internal components.

 Step 4

 Dampen a cloth with plain white vinegar and wipe both bars down thoroughly, then follow with a dry cloth to remove all moisture and loosened residue.
-The mild acidity of vinegar dissolves any remaining mineral deposits that the steel wool broke loose, and the final wipe ensures no liquid sits on the electrical contacts.
+The mild acidity of vinegar dissolves any remaining mineral deposits that the steel wool loosened, and the final wipe ensures no liquid remains on the electrical contacts.
 The bars should appear as bright, bare metal with no dull spots, streaks, or coating.

 Step 5

-Inspect both bars closely for pitting, deep corrosion, visible gaps, or physical damage that cleaning cannot correct — if any of these are present, the bars will never make reliable contact with fabric and must be replaced.
-Replacement is straightforward: remove the 2 retaining screws, disconnect the 2 wire connectors, and install the new sensor bar assembly in reverse order.
-Use a phone camera to photograph the wire connector positions before disconnecting them so you can confirm correct reassembly.
+Inspect both bars closely for pitting, deep corrosion, visible gaps, or physical damage that cleaning cannot correct.
+If any of these are present, the bars will never make reliable contact with fabric and must be replaced.
+Replacement is straightforward: remove the two retaining screws, disconnect the two wire connectors, and install the new sensor bar assembly in reverse order.
+Use your phone camera to photograph the wire connector positions before disconnecting them so you can confirm correct reassembly.

 Step 6

 Restore power and gas, then run a Sensor Dry cycle with a full, evenly damp load to verify the repair.
-A properly functioning sensor will shut the dryer off within approximately 2 minutes of the clothes reaching dry-to-the-touch condition — if the dryer runs significantly longer or shuts off while clothes are still damp, repeat the bar cleaning or confirm the replacement assembly is seated correctly.
+A properly functioning sensor will shut the dryer off within approximately two minutes of the clothes reaching a dry-to-the-touch condition.
+If the dryer runs significantly longer or shuts off while clothes are still damp, repeat the bar cleaning or confirm that the replacement assembly is seated correctly.
 This live test is the only reliable confirmation that sensor contact has been fully restored.

 Where to Buy Replacement Parts